-The SBM Level 4 trailblazers employers group, which included Serco, has developed a Level 4 School Business Professional apprenticeship launched in early 2018.
+The SBM Level 4 trailblazers employers group, which included Serco, has developed a Level 4 School Business Professional apprenticeship launched in 2018.

 It offers a school-based higher apprenticeship for school business professionals and others in school support roles, e.g. senior administrators, school office managers, finance officers, bursars, etc.

 Duration: 21 months study

 Accreditation: Institute of Leadership & Management (ILM) (optional)